NATO’s nuclear deterrence policy and forces

 - The 2012 Deterrence and Defence Posture Review

-The 2010 Lisbon Summit set in train work on a Deterrence and Defence Posture Review (DDPR), which was endorsed by the Allied Heads of State and Government at the NATO Chicago Summit in May 2012.
+The Deterrence and Defence Posture Review (DDPR) was endorsed by Allied Heads of State and Government at the NATO Chicago Summit in May 2012.
 The DDPR stressed that the fundamental purpose of Alliance nuclear forces is deterrence, which is essentially a political function.
 While the Alliance focuses on the maintenance of effective deterrence, political control of nuclear weapons will be kept under all circumstances and nuclear planning and consultation within the Alliance will be in accordance with political guidance.

 The key principles of NATO’s nuclear policy are established by the Heads of State and Government of the 30 members of the Alliance.
 The development and implementation of NATO’s nuclear policy are the responsibility of the Nuclear Planning Group (NPG).
 The NPG provides the forum for consultation on all issues that relate to NATO nuclear deterrence.
 All Allies, with the exception of France, which has decided not to participate, are members of the NPG.